rafaelnagao/SwagLabs/readme.md

 ```

 ### Break down into end to end tests
-The tests will certify that all elements are present within the Placekitten page.

-However, there are two steps that I skipped, as the page contains an API error, in which it loads the page, but Cypress cannot load it, as it does not receive the response that it has been loaded.
+This test will test the login screen, with one login failed and another successful.

+Another step will be to test include 3 items in the shopping cart, delete one of them and finalize the purchase.

+The website possibly has an API issue, because it returns a site that is not secure, even though it is accessed as safe in the common browser.

+I could possibly be wrong too, but the main mistake is that Cypress doesn't recognize page loading and returns an error.

-## ✍️ Authors <a name = "authors"></a>
+## ✍️ Author <a name = "author"></a>
 - [@rafaelnagao](https://github.com/rafaelnagao) - QA Analyst

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>